akramsystems/llm-n-class-classifier/README.md

 ## Additional Notes

+- Problem Formulation:
+    - The case of having a binary classification problem is a special case of the general classification problem.
+    - This assumes that we have aleast 2 classes even in the binary case this way it we can generalize the problem to a multi-class classification problem where N >= 2.

+- **Model Choice**:

-- **Model Choice**: We could have used a SLM which does dynamic classification, that is trained.
+    - We could have used a SLM which does dynamic classification, that is trained.
 This could be useful if we wanted to save money on the LLM calls. but the caveat would not be able to add context to our input which is needed to understand the variables if some of the variables are not text based and numbers.
-An example of this would be available here on hugging face i.e. [Facebooks BART-Large-MNLI](https://huggingface.co/facebook/bart-large-mnli)
+    - An example of this would be available here on hugging face i.e. [Facebooks BART-Large-MNLI](https://huggingface.co/facebook/bart-large-mnli)

+- **Dataset**:
-- **Dataset**: We could have used a larger sample size for our testing but i did this to keep it simple and shuffled the data and randomly sampled 100 rows.
+    - We could have used a larger sample size for our testing but i did this to keep it simple and shuffled the data and randomly sampled 100 rows.
 Now if our possible custom labels are a large number we would need to sample more data relative to the number of labels we have.

+- **Testing**:
-- **Testing**: I didn't include tests with the few shot examples because I wanted to get this PR in, now wew could have sampled some of the data from the dataset and used them as few shot examples if we had an example dataset, specifically sampling atleast M examples for each label.
+    - I didn't include tests with the few shot examples because I wanted to get this PR in, now wew could have sampled some of the data from the dataset and used them as few shot examples if we had an example dataset, specifically sampling atleast M examples for each label.
+    - We use simply accuracy where as we could have used other metrics like F1 score, precision, recall, etc. and output a confusion matrix to accompany the tests.

+- **Future Optimization**:
+    - We aren't dynamically generating the Basemodel Resposne for each dataset we could choose to dynamically generate a BaseModel based on the `custom_labels` which are passed in this way we can have a stronger type check enforced by the llms `.parse()` method as it is possible for it to NOT return an expected output.
+    - We could do a type of feature optimization where we find the most important features for the classification task using a method like PCA this way we can ensure the number of features we us to handle the classification task is minimized.